sfofgalaxy/JALMBench/README.md

 --output_audio ./test/0.wav
 ```

+**Supported Arguments:**
+- `--model`: Specifies the model to use for generating responses. (e.g., `qwen`, `diva`).
+- `--audio`: Input audio path.
+- `--prompt`: Prompt, for example: "Answer the speacker's question of this audio."
+- `--output_text`: The output text path.
+- `--output_audio`: The output audio path (if applicable).

 ## Evaluation
+The following steps are used to evaluate the datasets in our paper, which can be accessed from this [link](https://huggingface.co/datasets/AnonymousUser000/JALMBench).

 ### Step 1
 Get the ALM's Response with the above commands or the following Commands.